xxyjskx1987/MathLabTool/README.md

 ## Introduction

-Provide convenient tools for mathematical related experiment, simulation, simulation and other requirements.
+Provide convenient tools for mathematical related experiment, simulation, graphics and other requirements.

 ## Resource